leroybm/video-player-manager/README.md

 - Run `nvm use` to ensure you have the correct Node version ([For information about NVM](https://github.com/nvm-sh/nvm))
 - Run `npm install` to install all dependencies
-- Copy `.env.local.example`, at this time you need to have a MongoDB instance running to develop
+- Copy `.env.local.example`, at this time you need to have a MongoDB instance running to run the project locally
-- Run `npm run dev` to serve the project locally
+- Run `npm run dev` to serve the project

 ## Deployment

-- Deployment is made automatically when mergin a pull request to the main branch
+- Deployment is made automatically when merging a pull request to the main branch

 ## Infrastructure